SilasDo/Trackmania-Speed-Drift-Trainer-Plugin/README.md

 Since this variable is hidden (so far as I can tell), we attempt to reverse-engineer it by using the slope of the speed - (inverse angle) graph from calibration exercises.
 The data on this is not perfect - my pearson coefficients were around 0.95.
 This is expected from human inputs.
 We can then simply plug this back into the game's engine to calculate an optimal angle for any surface at any speed, and by comparing that optimal value against the current value being driven we can give feedback to the driver through the plugin.

+## Feedback and support
+The licence here gives anyone full use of the code if they wish to alter or improve it.
+I'm also happy to interact and receive suggestions or pull requests.
+You can also contact me on Discord (Magpie#6420)
+For anyone looking to support - simply "starring" this repo in github helps a lot.